HotelSierraWhiskey/bonsai/docs/CONTRIBUTING.md

 I'm going to eventually integrate an easy way for contributers to compile and upload Bonsai firmware for themselves.
 For the time being, you can fork the repo, make your changes in a new branch, and run `make compile` just to be sure your changes are okay.
 Then submit a PR.
 I compile the firmware with arm-none-eabi-g++ but it will also compile with g++ just fine.

 ### Ways to Contribute
 - Unit tests are always welcome.
 To write a unit test, create a directory with the name of your test in bonsai/tests.
 Write your test there.
-Check out the unit test example there already and use it as a template.
+Check out the [unit test example](../tests/unit_test_example) and use it as a template.
 - Refactors that better organize the project and/ or decrease LoC or are welcome.
 No dynamic memory allocation please.
 - The firmware currently lacks a lot of documentation.
 If you're good at writing documentation, have at 'er.

 ### More on Unit Tests
 You can safely assume that all unit tests will be run on hardware without a preexisting Bonsai partition.
 Please try and keep any addressing between `0x19000` and `20000`.
 It will always be the case that some features are more ready for testing than others.
-As of this writing, the high level API is still being written.
-So it's probably a good idea to limit any units tests to the basic methods like `put`, `get`, `mov`, `del`, `write_fsa` and the file editing methods.
 Here is the example unit test provided in the tests directory.

 ```c++
 /* Current directory: bonsai/tests/unit_test_example/ */